Winnie59/Food-Tarot/readme.md

 ````

 ## User Story
-User can be anyone who enjoy matching game
+User can be anyone who enjoy matching game.

 - As a user, User should be able to start the game of matching 10 pairs of card.
 - As a user, User should be able to click to flip the card and find the match.